 When traveling to long distance dream destinations, getting there is often a nightmare.
 That’s why anything that cuts down on transit time is worth its weight in gold.
-I’m not one to write about travel news but as a self-confessed safari addict, Kenya Airways’ (KQ) new direct flight to Nairobi from New York makes me so happy I had to share.
+I’m not one to write about flights or airlines per se, bugt as a self-confessed safari addict, Kenya Airways’ (KQ) new direct flight to Nairobi from New York makes me so happy I had to share.

-I’ve been fortunate to visit Kenya four times on safaris but I had to layover in Johannesburg, Amsterdam or London, which meant it took at least 24 hours before I checked into my hotel in Nairobi.
+I’ve been fortunate to visit Kenya four times on safari but I always had to layover in Johannesburg, Amsterdam or London, which meant it took at least 24 hours before I checked into my hotel in Nairobi.

 I had the pleasure of being invited on Kenya Airway’s inaugural flight from JFK to Nairobi.
 It was the start of a two-week trip that would begin and end in Kenya by way of Zimbabwe and Botswana.
 (More on that to come.)
 The journey was a dream compared to my last trip, slicing off more than eight-hours previously sacrificed to a layover and a second flight.
 Once in the air, we arrived in Nairobi 13 hours later, nearly two hours less than anticipated.
 (We thanked autumn tailwinds for the boost.)